SPAM

-Published in 1956, Grace Metalious's Peyton Place hit America like a bombshell.
-If snob reviewers found the surprisingly unsexy novel no more than a homegrown writer telling dirty secrets about a small New England town, many other critics and most readers experienced it as a microcosm of what was and still is going on in small town America.
-Think Sarah Palin.
-By 1966, the unaccidental exposé had sold a then-unprecedented ten million copies (very soon to be overshadowed by Jackie Susann), and has had periodic sales surges ever since and even major universities and colleges have bestowed respectability by offering courses which require its reading and critical discussion.
-And similar to “fatal attraction,” the designation “Peyton Place” would move with the speed of light into our lexicon, the term(s) used as encompassing truism, thumbnail putdown.
-(Suggested reading about the author and her impact: David Halberstam's The Fifties and Kenneth C. Davis's Two Bit Culture: The Paperbacking of America.)
-When the movie rights were sold, 20th Century Fox, producer Jerry Wald, screenwriter John Michael Hayes and director Mark Robson were smart enough not to fiddle around too much with the tasty morsels, though one major change is still unaccounted for and somehow missed by the smartasses in the user comments section over at IMDb: Lana Turner's Constance MacKenzie has no lover named Tomas Makris—about whom author Grace seemed to have it real bad—but instead one named Michael Rossi, played by Lee Phillips, who could easily pass as an attractive version of that Newsweek political gossip Michael Isikoff.
-(This much is known: the name wasn't changed because of Lana's disastrous relationship with Johnny Stompanato; the movie was filmed in mid 1957, released in December of that year and Stompanato's death was in April, 1958, though the scandal had a spectacular impact on box office.)
-Sex—budding, illicit, incestuous—remains the panting come-on and it's given a picturesque soap opera busybodyiness, and audiences even now relish the good time they're having in whooping it up over the screamers, some verbatim from the novel, the others from Hayes.
-Turner's biggest problems aren't her fears about her daughter Allison, or Rossi's desire to put sex back into her boring matronly life, or that as the town's high school principal he wants to put sex education into the classroom, which she strongly objects to, but her hairdos: what supposed man trap-tramp ever lost it to this much Aqua Net?
-1957 was a bummer year for good performances, explaining why the following cans of Spam were Oscar-nominated: sticky-haired Turner (who'd give a much more convincing performance at the Stompanato inquest), Diane Varsi as Allison, Arthur Kennedy's Lucas, Russ Tamblyn's Norman and, as Selena, Hope Lange for those eight swacks over Kennedy's head.
-After that guilt trip laid on all of us while testifying at Selena's trial, how could Lloyd Nolan have been omitted?
-Why Betty Field didn't make the cut after making the ultimate sacrifice in one of the MacKenzie closets is still a mystery.
+Published in 1956, Grace Metalious’s Peyton Place hit America like a bombshell.
+If snob reviewers found the surprisingly unsexy novel no more than a homegrown scuttlebutter telling dirty secrets about her small New England town, readers experienced it as a microcosm of what was and likely still is going on in small town America.
+(Think Hoopeston, Illinois.)
+Claims have been made that one out of every 37 households had a copy; in support of the stat, corner drugstores and train station book outlets, utilizing those rotating racks beckoning compulsive buying, would sell out the very day wholesalers replenished stock.
+By 1966, the un-accidental exposé had sold a then-unprecedented ten million copies—Jackie Susann would soon dwarf those numbers—and has had periodic sales surges ever since.
+Bestowing recognition to its cultural significance, major universities and colleges offer courses requiring its reading and critical discussion.
+Similar to “fatal attraction,” the designation “Peyton Place” would move with the speed of light into our lexicon, the term(s) used as encompassing truism and putdown.
+(Suggested reading about the author’s extended impact: David Halberstam’s The Fifties and Kenneth C. Davis’s Two Bit Culture: The Paperbacking of America.)
+Obtaining the movie rights, 20th Century Fox, the studio excelling in glossifying adult themes during the 50s, producer Jerry Wald, screenwriter John Michael Hayes and director Mark Robson were smart not to fiddle around too much with the tasty morsels.
+One major ingredient was substituted: Lana Turner’s Constance MacKenzie would have no lover named Tomas Makris—about whom the author seemed to have it real bad—and instead have one named Michael Rossi, played by Lee Philips.
+The name and sketching of school principal Makris were a little too close in name and resemblance to one of Metalious’s husband’s acquaintances—Tomas Makris.
+When the novel exploded in popularity, Makris sued for libel, settling out of court for $60,000; we’d soon find out Metalious forged his name on a release form.
+Though subsequent editions of the novel, the sequel and the TV series adhered to the agreement Makris’s name be changed, at his death it would be restored in reprintings.
+(And the scandal of Lana’s disastrous relationship with sleazebag Johnny Stompanato, resulting in his stabbing death by Lana’s daughter roughly five months after the movie opened, had a revitalizing impact at the box office of drive-ins when re-released.)
+Having received the CinemaScope treatment to polish the novel’s engrossments with sex—budding, delayed, rumored, illicit, incestuous—Peyton Place remains, sixty years later, a revealing hub of the panting come-on and “moral” busybodies; it continues to resonate with audiences who relish the good time they’re having when hearing the screamers attached to the “dirty,” some verbatim from the novel, the others from Hayes the kitschmeister.
+Altho Lana’s biggest problems are maintaining a long-held secret, her fears about her daughter’s virginity, her objections not only to the town’s high school principal wanting to put sex education into the classroom but also to his desire to put sex back into her bedroom, they give way to a stickier one—her hair.
+What alleged man trap ever lost it to this much Aqua Net?
+Philips, easily passing as attractive father to homely gossip Michael Isikoff, might have worried his hands could get stuck in the goo.
+1957 was a bummer year for worthy performances, explaining why the following cans of Spam were Oscar-nominated: boobless Lana (who’d give her career-topping performance at the Stompanato inquest), Diane Varsi as Allison, Arthur Kennedy’s Lucas, Russ Tamblyn’s Norman and, as Selena, Hope Lange for those eight swacks over Kennedy’s head.
+The guilt trip Doc Lloyd Nolan lays on while testifying at Selena’s trial didn’t make the cut, nor housemaid Betty Field despite her ultimate sacrifice in one of the MacKenzie closets.

 BACK NEXT